- Set Up Project Folder and Open Data;

 We don't always need to treat these all separately but doing so results in a much more complete overview.
 We're working on it but it'll take another while.

-For now, perhaps consult Simple Overview Statistical Comparison Tests, part of which is shown below.
+For now, perhaps consult Which Statistical Test Should I Use?, part of which is shown below.
 Unfortunately, this overview is limited to statistical significance tests and does not suggest which tables and charts to use.

 Thanks for reading!